-- The expected harvest of local-origin Coho is 2,600 fish. - In order to help achieve broodstock needs at Big Creek Hatchery, the recommendation for the Blind/Knappa Slough fishery has been reduced by two periods at the end of August compared to the 2020 season.
-Additionally, the recommendation includes a reduced maximum mesh size beginning September 6; this approach has been used since 2018.
+- The expected harvest of local-origin Coho is 17,700 fish. - In order to help achieve broodstock needs at Big Creek Hatchery, the recommendation for the Blind/Knappa Slough fishery only includes two periods during the final week of August.
+The recommendation also includes a 6-inch maximum mesh size restriction for the entire season to focus the fishery on Coho.